-This is one of those statements that seems obvious, but still—people like fun.
-So being The Fun Brand is a pretty good spot, if it makes sense for your business.
+This seems obvious, but people like fun.
+So being The Fun Brand is a pretty good place to be, if it makes sense for your business.

 Their visuals are bold, bright, and colorful, and the fun and energetic tone of their copy reflects it as well.
 Who else could pull off “Contract the rainbow” as the kicker to a commercial and still have you hungry for some fruity candy?

 Fresh and clean